-The palmcore is the segment obtained by expanding the palmprint by exactly 150aa on each flank.
+The palmcore is the segment obtained by expanding the palmprint by 150aa on each flank.
 This design balances the conflicting goals (a) include as much of the palm domain as possible, and (b) don't overflow into neighboring domains or genes.

 We define positions of the catalytic motifs by the location of the one essential residue in each motif, i.e. ASP in motif A, GLY in motif B and ASP in motif C. The ASP in motif C is the first D in the canonical [G/S]D[D/N] motif.
 These definitions are somewhat arbitrary, but enable unambiguous identification of the palmprint and palmcore boundaries if the catalytic residues ASP-GLY-ASP can be located.